frendsick/torth/README.md

         // Increment loop's index
         index 1 + index =
     DONE
+    sum // Return sum
+end

+// Program execution starts from MAIN function (case-insensitive) function main :
+    // Call FizzBuzz with one integer parameter
+    // FizzBuzz(limit=30)
+    30 FizzBuzz

+    // Save the return value to variable called sum and print it with text take sum in
     "Sum of all numbers not divisible by 3 or 5: " puts sum putu "\n" puts end